Sports history was made Friday, but it did not occur in a ballpark, stadium or arena.

 Scholarship athletes on the Northwestern University football team participated in a National Labor Relations Board-sanctioned election to determine whether they will unionize.

 Make no mistake: Friday’s election might be more symbolic than sweeping.
-The immediate question is limited to scholarship athletes only — and football players only, at that — at private institutions only.
-But it could be only a matter of time before the issue expands to other sports and public universities as well.
+The immediate question is limited to scholarship athletes only — and football players at that — at private institutions only.
+But it could be only a matter of time before the issue expands to other sports and public universities.